Assassination of Archduke Franz Ferdinand: Sarajevo trial (October 1914)

-Austro-Hungarian authorities arrested and prosecuted the Sarajevo assassins (except for Mehmedbašić who had escaped to Montenegro and was released from police custody there to Serbia) together with the agents and peasants who had assisted them on their way.
+Austro-Hungarian authorities arrested and prosecuted the Sarajevo assassins together with the agents and peasants who had assisted them on their way.
 The majority of the defendants were charged with conspiracy to commit high treason involving official circles in the Kingdom of Serbia.
 Conspiracy to commit high treason carried a maximum sentence of death which conspiracy to commit simple murder did not.
 The trial was held from 12 to 23 October with the verdict and sentences announced on 28 October 1914.

 The adult defendants, facing the death penalty, portrayed themselves at trial as unwilling participants in the conspiracy.
 The examination of defendant Veljko Čubrilović (who helped coordinate the transport of the weapons and was a Narodna Odbrana agent) is illustrative of this effort. Čubrilović stated to the court: "Princip glared at me and very forcefully said 'If you want to know, it is for that reason and we are going to carry out an assassination of the Heir and if you know about it, you have to be quiet.
 If you betray it, you and your family will be destroyed.'"
 Under questioning by defense counsel Čubrilović described in more detail the basis of the fears that he said had compelled him to cooperate with Princip and Grabež." Čubrilović explained that he was afraid a revolutionary organization capable of committing great atrocities stood behind Princip and that he therefore feared his house would be destroyed and his family killed if he did not comply and explained that he knew such an organization existed in Serbia, at least at one time.
 When pressed for why he risked the punishment of the law, and did not take the protection of the law against these threats he responded: "I was more afraid of terror than the law."
-Another Narodna Odbrana agent, Mihajlo Jovanović, also claimed to have been against the assassination.
+Another Narodna Odbrana agent, Miško Jovanović, also claimed to have been against the assassination.

 The three members of the original assassination team acknowledged full responsibility for their acts, proclaiming their ideal of a liberated and united South Slav people, exonerating Serbia and the Narodna Odbrana whose responsibility the prosecution tried to prove; however the court did not believe the defendants' statements as they differed from their depositions made at the preliminary investigation.